 She pursued her passion and continued creating many beautiful works, which she has sold to many.

-With her strong artistic background she produces amazing original-oil paintings on stretched canvas in the style of realism.
+With her strong artistic background, she produces amazing original-oil paintings on stretched canvas in the style of realism.
 Her images are intricate and unique.
-Close attention is paid to detail seen on each and every piece.
+Close attention is paid to the detail seen in each and every piece.

 Many pieces of her artwork were donated and given as gifts.
 This includes the New York Hospital of Queens as part of a community garden and a gift to actress and choreographer Debbie Allen.

-As a visual artist, my works are an expression of my surroundings and represents what inspires me.
-This encompasses meeting people, traveling to various places and learning different cultures.
+As a visual artist, my works are an expression of my surroundings and represent what inspires me.
+This encompasses meeting people, traveling to various places, and learning about different cultures.

 This particular oil painting collection is part of a larger series called Patterns in Nature.
 These paintings depict animals camouflaged in various patterns and shapes.
 Each painting gives the viewer the effect of the animals practically leaping from the canvas.
 It evokes a sense of being in the presence of each colorful animal but in a serene artistic environment.

 Shenna Vaughn’s intuitive abstract paintings tell subconscious narratives of the deep stories of the soul.
 Shenna’s use of warm colors sets the stage for the expression of the personal thoughts that all must confront.
 Her work invites the audience to enter a personal conversation of reflection and confession.
 While these subjects are introduced through her particular use of pigments and textures, the symbolism used uninhibitedly exposes vulnerability.